“Palmaroni” and cheese – wheat free comfort!

-In the cold winter months, nothing hits the spot like a warm dish.
+In the cold winter months, nothing hits the spot like a warm meal.
 Macaroni and cheese is a classic, but it contains a lot of wheat.
 This version uses Palmini linguine noodles made from hearts of palm—yes, a vegetable!
-The cheese, flavor, and texture are all authentic!
+The cheese, flavor, and texture are all authentic.
 Now, you can enjoy a low-inflammatory version of this classic dish!

 Ingredients: